FREE SHIPPING on orders of $85 or more

-Kerr Settlers in the United States in the 18th Century
+Kerr Settlers in United States in the 18th Century

-Kerr Settlers in the United States in the 19th Century
+Kerr Settlers in United States in the 19th Century

-Kerr Settlers in the United States in the 20th Century
+Kerr Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Sero sed serio

 A clan is a social group made up of a number of distinct branch-families that actually descended from, or accepted themselves as descendants of, a common ancestor.
 The word clan means simply children.
 The idea of the clan as a community is necessarily based around this idea of heredity and is most often ruled according to a patriarchal structure.
 For instance, the clan chief represented the hereditary "parent" of the entire clan.
 The most prominent example of this form of society is the Scottish Clan system...More